Yoctol/bottender/docs/channel-line-sending-messages.md

 ## Sending with dynamic icon and display name

-You can dynamically change the icon and display name by specify the `sender` properties in message options.
+You can dynamically change the icon and display name by specifying the `sender` property in message options.

 ![](https://developers.line.biz/assets/img/icon-nickname-switch.7ad52e1a.jpg)